Tips to convert HTML to Word

 When working with HTML 5 tags (such as 'section' or 'main') and an old version of Tidy, you may need to upgrade to the latest release of Tidy to set styles correctly.
 Otherwise, some styles may not be applied to these tags.

-The HTML Extended feature is available since the release of phpdocx 9.
-It allows to create custom HTML tags to invoke the library methods, and thus add contents not available in the standard HTML.
+HTML Extended and CSS Extended features allow to use custom HTML tags and CSS styles to invoke the library methods, and thus add contents and styles not available in the standard HTML.
 Thanks to this functionality it is possible to use HTML to insert headers, footers, comments, TOCs, page number, WordFragments and many other contents and styles.

 Tidy, incorrect tagging, accents and other non ASCII characters